racker/service-registry-docs/Integration-Instructions.md

 different.
 You could then use the new token to heartbeat once again.

-There are client libraries that abstract away heartbeating so that when you create a session, you get an object back that heartbeats for you automatically.
+There are client libraries that abstract away heartbeating so that when you create a service, you get an object back that heartbeats for you automatically.
 We will see that in the Twisted Python client in the next section.